Zer0zw/SSR/README.md

 3. The results of of DeFi Staking Model on the ground truth dataset can be found in the `groundTruth/2_model` folder.

 ## SSR
-The source code of SSR can be found in the `SSR` folder.
+The source code of SSR can be found in the `ssr` folder.